 How do I use the Manage Duplicates check for duplicates?

-- In your CRM, click on the gear icon in the upper right and select Manage Duplicates
+- In the Contact Overview, click on the gear icon in the upper right and select Manage Duplicates

 - Keela will present a list of duplicates that it has found based on the matching criteria.
 You can see the contacts identified as duplicates by clicking the drop-down arrow next to each email or name listed.